Joint Reconstruction of Activity and Attenuation in PET by Diffusion Posterior Sampling in Wavelet Coefficient Space: Proposed Approach: Joint Reconstruction of the Activity and the Attenuation by Diffusion Posterior Sampling

+\Glspl{DDIM}~\cite{song2020denoising} reuse the same training objective as \glspl{DDPM} but replace the stochastic reverse diffusion \eqref{eq:ddpm-reverse1} with a deterministic procedure.
+This update does not contain a stochastic noise term and therefore deterministically transports $\boldx_t$ along a straight trajectory in latent space towards the predicted clean sample $\boldx_0$.
+Therefore, the reverse process no longer needs to go through all diffusion steps.
+Instead, inference can be carried out on a sub-sampled schedule, thus skipping intermediate diffusion steps while preserving the learned marginal distributions.
+In this work, we retain the stochastic \gls{DDPM} sampler for simplicity as our aim is to introduce the \gls{JRAA}-\gls{DPS} framework rather than optimizing inference speed, although the same pipeline can be run with a sub-sampled \gls{DDIM} schedule if faster sampling is desired.

-In the context of \ac{JRAA}, the \ac{DM} is trained on a collection of activity--attenuation images pairs $\boldx = (\boldlambda,\boldmu)$ from the same patient, which share structural similarities.
-Consequently, the sampler \eqref{eq:ddpm-reverse1} will iteratively sample a collection of image pairs $\boldx_t = (\boldlambda_t,\boldmu_t)$, $t\in\{T,T-1,\}$, such that $\boldx_0 = (\boldlambda_0,\boldmu_0)$ correspond to the same patient, and therefore $\boldlambda_0$ and $\boldmu_0$ will share the same structural similarities.
-Alternatively, the \acp{DM} can be trained on each channel separately, which can reduce the training time but the results are suboptimal \cite{phung2024joint}.
+In the context of \gls{JRAA}, the \gls{DM} is trained on a collection of paired activity--attenuation images $\boldx = (\boldlambda, \boldmu)$, obtained from the same patient.
+Since these image pairs share structural similarities, the sampler in \eqref{eq:ddpm-reverse1} iteratively generates a sequence of image pairs $\boldx_t = (\boldlambda_t, \boldmu_t)$ for $t \in {T, T-1, \dots, 0}$, such that the final sample $\boldx_0 = (\boldlambda_0, \boldmu_0)$ also corresponds to the same patient.
+Consequently, $\boldlambda_0$ and $\boldmu_0$ are expected to exhibit structural consistency (as observed in multi-energy \gls{CT} reconstruction with \gls{DPS} \cite{vazia2024diffusion}).
+Alternatively, the \glspl{DM} can be trained on each channel independently, which reduces training time but typically yields suboptimal results \cite{phung2024joint}.